-In this post we’ll walk-through how to list contract work on LinkedIn and ensure you get more opportunities from your LinkedIn profile with less effort.
-We even include a trick for featuring testimonials if you don’t have a lot of connections yet.
+So in this post, we’ll walk-through how to list freelance and contract work on LinkedIn in a way ensures you get more opportunities with less effort.
+This article pairs perfectly with my other one how to go out and find clients on LinkedIn.
+We even include a trick for how to feature freelance testimonials if you don’t already have one in your “Recommendations” section.
 So read on.
-Here’s how to list contract work on LinkedIn.

 This is great if you do client work because you likely already have PDF’s with case studies.